 Your key to all season enjoyment of state parks is our season's pass.
 For $65, the Empire Passport provides you unlimited day use vehicle entry into most of our parks.
 Apply on-line or call your favorite park for more information.

 A Brief History

-Come up to the Walkway to view the Buck Moon.
-Both East (Poughkeepsie) and West (Highland) approaches will be open for the Member Moonwalk.
+Come view the Sturgeon Moon.
+Both East (Poughkeepsie) and West (Highland) approaches will be open.
 Admission is complimentary for Walkway Members.
 Non-members are asked to contribute $5.00.